GAM-team/GAM/docs/Users-Drive-Files-Manage.md

 exists in the parent folder.

 By default, when files are uploaded from local content, they are created with `binary` format, i.e., the data is uploaded without any conversion.
-Standard GAM had an option `convert` that was passed to the Drive API v2 that it used.
+Legacy GAM had an option `convert` that was passed to the Drive API v2 that it used.
 * convert - Whether to convert this file to the corresponding Docs Editors format

 Advanced GAM uses Drive API v3 that doesn't support the `convert` option; it uses the `mimetype` argument to cause conversions.